Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 ## BIOS

-1. DEL key on Boot – Switch to BIOS
+1. Switch to BIOS (DEL)
-2. Switch to Advanced Mode
+2. Check BIOS Ver (F8 or above)
-3. F7 – Load the Optimised BIOS default settings
+3. Load the Optimised Defaults (F7)
+4. Switch to Advanced Mode (F2)

-### Favorites
+### Favorites (F11)

+No change

 ### Tweaker

-Default / No change
+No change

 ### Settings

+Platform Power
+IO Ports
+Miscellaneous

 ### System Info

+No change

 ### Boot

+CFG Lock (Disabled)
+* CFG Lock (MSR 0xE2 write protection)(This must be off, if you can't find the option then enable AppleXcpmCfgLock under Kernel -> Quirks.
+Your hack will not boot with CFG-Lock enabled)

 ## Procedure